 Sheffield is located on the north east side of the England.
 The city is connected to M1 and the M18 motorways.
 The motorways link the city to Doncaster Sheffield Airport and the Humber ports.
 The Sheffield railway station operates on the lines of Midland Main Line and the Cross Country Route.
 The line provide destinations to other cities, like Manchester, Liverpool and Hull.
 There is also a coach service provide service to to the Manchester Airport, Heathrow and Gatwick Airports.
 The city also has a local airport and the closest international airport to Sheffield is Doncaster Sheffield airport.

-The a 3rd of the city of Sheffield lies on the lake district and 61% of the Sheffield is covered by green space.
+A 1/3 of the city of Sheffield lies on the lake district and 61% of the Sheffield is covered by green space.
 The city also has more than 250 parks, woodlands and gardens.
 This amount of green space contains about 4.5 million trees.
 The city past is famous for steel production, so it was named the steel city due to the production of steel and the invention of crucible and stainless steel.
 The city is home to a the world’s oldest football club, Sheffield F.C.
-They city also has many attractions, with over 1100 listed buildings.
+The city has many attractions, with over 1100 listed buildings.
 The city also has an abundance of recreational actives that range form theaters to museums.

 Overall, the city of Sheffield has a rich history of both sport and industry and a abundance of recreational actives and parks, gardens and woodlands.
 The city is also connect to neighboring areas and airports, which gives it good travel links.